 - 1. The following list contains the obligatory details to be published on all investment research documents.
 It is taken from the EU directive of 22 December 20037, which sets out the standards for the fair presentation of investment recommendations and the disclosure of conflicts of interest.
-This text, one of the implementing measures of the Market Abuse Directive, is due to be transposed into French law before 12 October 2004. - 2.
-Under the directive, service providers and analysts are required to publish detailed disclosures concerning their investment recommendations.
+This directive has been transposed into French law in the AMF General Regulations and was published in the Official Journal of the French Republic on 24 November 20048. - 2.
+Pursuant to the AMF's General Regulation, investment service providers and analysts are required to publish detailed disclosures concerning their investment recommendations.